 What is Cinematheme?

-Cinematheme is a digital magazine published once a year, wherein authors share their views on various topics related to cinema from a Lacanian psychoanalytic perspective.
+Cinematheme is a digital magazine published once yearly wherein authors share their views on various topics related to cinema with the use of Lacanian psychoanalytic theory.

-We are now calling for papers by authors wishing to contribute to the magazine, to our very first issue to be released in the spring/early summer of 2022 We are interested in showcasing both those established in the field of psychoanalysis and related ones as well as new and upcoming voices.
+We are now calling for papers by authors wishing to contribute to the magazine, to our second issue to be released in late 2023.
+We are interested in showcasing both those established in the field of psychoanalysis and related ones as well as new and upcoming voices.
 Press the ‘Call for Papers’ button below for more information.